chhoumann/quickadd/README.md

 You can also do a [manual installation](docs/ManualInstallation.md).

 ## What's new?
+### 0.2.13
+- Add error logging for when no macro is in the choice
+- Add 'Add' buttons to Macro Builder
+- Multi choices can now have commands & hotkeys
+- Attempted to address #39 - capture not creating template

 ### 0.2.11 - 0.2.12
 - Implement Quick Commands - ironically, starting with a Wait command.
 With this command, you can add a delay to your macros.
 Useful for commands that may take a while to finish.
 - Fix a bug where the command sequence did not save.